coryfklein/coryfklein.github.io/_posts/2015-09-17-change-the-notification-sound-for-the-google-voice-extension-in-chrome.md

+---
+layout: post
-# Change the notification sound for the Google Voice extension in Chrome
+title:  "Change the notification sound for the Google Voice extension in Chrome"
+date:   2015-09-17 13:18:53
+categories: hacking
+---

 These instructions apply to *Linux* but can be applied to any operating system.